Arthur-Milchior/anki_sort_cards/README.md

 complete, so it's useless to add more parameters after "card creation" or after "random".

-If the parameter is a pair, it means this order is reversed.
+If the parameter is a pair, the second element must be "true" (without the quotes) and it means this order is reversed.

 ### Example
 Let's explain the examples given above.